Incisor

 Incisors (from Latin incidere, "to cut") are the front teeth present in most mammals.
 They are located in the premaxilla above and on the mandible below.
 Humans have a total of eight (two on each side, top and bottom).
-Opossums have 18, whereas armadillos have none.
+Opossums have 18, whereas armadillos, anteaters and other animals in the superorder Xenarthra have none.

 Structure

 Adult humans normally have eight incisors, two of each type.
 The types of incisors are: